Botspot/androidbuddy/README.md

 File transfer, file browsing and in-place editing, screen control, tethering, reverse tethering, and an autostart feature when a phone is detected.

 What do I use AndroidBuddy for?
-- Move big videos to my computer and then delete them from the phone
+- Moving big videos to my computer and then delete them from the phone
-- Share my fast ethernet connection with my phone
+- Sharing my fast ethernet connection with my phone
-- Respond to texts with a full size keyboard
+- Responding to texts with a full size keyboard
-- Copy and paste links and other text between computer and phone
+- Copying and pasting links and other text between computer and phone

 This should work on any Debian-based distro regardless of CPU architecture, but it has been tested on ARM64 Raspberry Pi OS.
 The dependencies to run are minimal.